Areas of Focus

 The purpose of a home inspection is to provide you, the buyer, with a professional, unbiased evaluation of the property’s condition at the time of inspection.

-Our goal is to identify significant issues that may affect safety, functionality, or the integrity of the home’s systems and components.
-A home inspection is a limited visual evaluation, not a prediction
+Our goal is to identify significant issues that may impact the safety, functionality, or integrity of the home’s systems and components.
+A home inspection is a limited visual evaluation, not a prediction.

 What the inspection includes